-- a includes ignit work only. b Estimated based on surveys that indicate whether the farmer has an improved drinking water source within 1 km or 30 minutes round trip.
-Excludes China. c Scope is limited to farmers who provide accommodation to workers (approximately 2 percent of the total farmer base in 2022).
+- Includes light work only.
+Estimated based on surveys that indicate whether the farmer has an improved drinking water source within 1 km or 30 minutes round trip.
+Excludes China.
+Scope is limited to farmers who provide accommodation to workers (approximately 2 percent of the total farmer base in 2022).